ElSutien/Tutankamon/README.md

 # Tutankamon
 TUI Bash application to encrypt and decrypt GPG messages on Linux.

-Is like Kleopatra on Windows but a lot simpler, easy to use and portable.
+It is like Kleopatra on Windows but a lot simpler, easier to use and portable.

 ## Features